neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 used to match against join points.
 It is comparable to an if condition in PHP:
 Only if the whole condition evaluates to TRUE, the statement is executed - otherwise it will be just ignored.
-If a pointcut expression evaluates to TRUE, the pointcut matches and advices which refer to this poincut become active.
+If a pointcut expression evaluates to TRUE, the pointcut matches and advices which refer to this pointcut become active.

 ..
 Note::
 	The AOP framework AspectJ provides a complete pointcut language with dozens